bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:10:43

-My understanding that that is true, but I've only read like one long form article about it.
+My understanding is that this is true, but I've only read one long-form article about it.
-I have not actually done any digging myself in that history.
+I have not actually done any digging myself into that history.

 NVK: 00:10:51

-Yeah, there's also OpEvol that had like a recursive bug or something like that.
+Yeah, there's also OP_EVAL that had like a recursive bug or something like that.
 And it had to be rewinded.

 Sjors Provoost: 00:10:58